gangeshbaskerr/DriverDrowsinessDetection-OneAPI/README.md

 # Problem Statement <img src="https://e7.pngegg.com/pngimages/418/122/png-clipart-question-mark-illustration-computer-icons-problem-statement-definition-problem-miscellaneous-blue.png" width="50" height="50">

-The number of accidents occuring has been increased a lot due to the cultural and
+The number of accidents occuring has been increased a lot recently and one of the major reasons for it is drowsiness and it can be reduced by building a model that can detect drowsiness and alert the driver.

 <hr/>

 # Introduction <img src="https://user-images.githubusercontent.com/72274851/152814876-73362bcc-bde6-411f-ba80-235e911f276f.gif" width="90" height="90">